virtualsquare/virtualsquare.github.io/tutorials/ioth_picoxnet.md

 The complete code of this program is [`picox_httpserv.c`](/archive/ioth_examples/picox_httpserv.c)

-`picox_httpserv.c` requires three parameters: VDE network, IP addressi (v4 or v6), prefix.
+`picox_httpserv.c` requires three parameters: VDE network, IP address (v4 or v6), prefix.

 THe main program configures the stack, creates a socket and binds it to the port 80, then for any incoming connection it starts a thread which runs the code of the function `handle`.